lunaceee/hexo-material-netlify/README.md

 ## Internationalization with Language-Based Redirects
 Netlify supports a wide range of [Redirect & Rewrite Rules](https://www.netlify.com/docs/redirects/).
 Our example site is featuring the [Language-based redirecs](https://www.netlify.com/docs/redirects/#geoip-and-language-based-redirects), which comes in handy for any sites that support multiple languages.
-For example, the folder structure under our site's root `source` folder is set up like this:
+For example, my root `source` folder is set up like this:

 ```
     source/
     ├── _data
     │   └── head.json
     ├── _posts
+    │   ├── Platero
+    │   │   └── platero.jpg
+    │   ├── Platero.md
+    │   ├── hello-world.md
+    │   ├── 新文章
-    │   └── hello-world.md
+    │   └── 新文章.md
     ├── _redirects
     ├── admin
     │   ├── config.yml